whyyes-in/dreamtime/README.md

 ## Introduction

-🙈 With DreamTime you can nudify photos of people easily.
+DreamTime is a user interface for [DreamPower](https://github.com/dreamnettech/dreampower), an application that uses artificial intelligence to remove clothing from photos of people.

+With DreamTime you can use the same technology introduced by DeepNude more easily thanks to a friendlier user interface and new features that improve the quality of the nudifications. 💪

-- **Totally free.** DreamTime is a free and open-source user interface to nudify photos.
+- **Totally free.** Free and open-source user interface to nudify photos.
 It is constantly updated and does not need cracks.
-- **Cool UI.** Nudify photos easily with a stable and friendly design.
+- **Friendly and Stable.** Easy to use thanks to its modern design similar to a web application, you can nudify photo after photo without the app freezing. 🥶
 - **Multi platform.** Available for Windows, Linux and macOS.
-- **It is simply the best.** Install DreamTime and discover why it is better than DeepNude.
-[Discover more!](https://time.dreamnet.tech)
+- **Are you still using DeepNude?** [Check out the features that make it better.](https://time.dreamnet.tech/docs/dreamtime)

 ## Installation